 How Is It Diagnosed?

 There aren’t any specific tests that let your doctor know you have labyrinthitis.
-He’ll first rule out other conditions that mimic it.
-He may want to test for health issues like:
+They’ll first rule out other conditions that mimic it.
+They may want to test for health issues like:

 What’s the Treatment?